particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 # M-HAT datasheet (preview)

 {{box op="start" cssClass="boxed warningBox"}}
-This is a preliminary datasheet and there may be changes before release
+This is a pre-review, preliminary datasheet, for internal use only.
+Changes are likely before release.
 {{box op="end"}}

 ![](/assets/images/m-hat/m-hat.png)